darrenjw/fp-ssc-course/README.md

 You will also need a copy of this repo.
 If you know git, clone it ASAP, and then do a pull the day before the course.
 If you don't know git, click on the green "Code" button and download a zip file, but do (or re-do) this the day before the course to make sure you have an up-to-date version.

+It would also be useful to have a copy of my [logreg](https://github.com/darrenjw/logreg) repo, which explores MCMC algorithms in a variety of (functional) languages.

 * [Introduction](Intro/)
 * [Scala](Scala/)